 Likewise, during Kumbhaka, the four-faced Brahma who is of the color of the red gem should be meditated upon as seated in the lotus of the heart.

 During Rechaka, one should meditate upon the three-eyed Lord Rudra between the eyebrows as shining like the clearest crystal and as destroying sins.

 Meditation in the heart

-One who knows the three states, three paths, three Brahmans, three letters, three Matras and three half Matras(Ardha matra) is the knower of Vedas.
+He, who knows the three states, three paths, three Brahmans, three letters, three Matras and three half Matras(Ardha matra), is the knower of Vedas.

 Merging of Prana with Brahman

 As sucking the water through the lotus stalk, one should draw up the vital air Prana through Susumna.
 Having turned up the lotus in the form of a bud into a hemisphere, the yogi should draw up the Prana to the center of eyebrows, which is the root of the two nostrils.
 It is the seat of the nectar that gives immortality and the great resting place of Brahman.

 Sadanga yoga is the yoga of six limbs.